-Dr. Piya Sorcar is the Founder and CEO of TeachAids, a Lecturer at Stanford’s Graduate School of Education, and an Adjunct Affiliate at Stanford’s School of Medicine.
-She leads a team of world experts in medicine, public health, and education to address some of the world’s largest public health problems.
+Dr. Piya Sorcar is the founder and CEO of TeachAids, an Adjunct Affiliate at Stanford’s School of Medicine and a Faculty Fellow at the Stanford Center for Innovation in Global Health.
+She leads a team of world experts in medicine, public health, and education to address some of the most pressing public health challenges.

 Sorcar received her Ph.D. in Learning Sciences and Technology Design and her M.A. in Education from Stanford University.
 She graduated summa cum laude from the University of Colorado at Boulder with a B.A. in Economics, B.S. in Journalism, and B.S. in Information Systems.
-She has spoken at leading universities such as Columbia, Johns Hopkins, Tsinghua, and Yale.
-In 2011, MIT Technology Review named her to its TR35 list of the top 35 innovators in the world under 35.
-In 2016, she became the youngest recipient of Stanford’s Alumni Excellence in Education Award.
+She has been an invited speaker at leading universities such as Columbia, Johns Hopkins, Tsinghua, and Yale, and is on the Education Advisory Council for USA Football.
+MIT Technology Review named her to its TR35 list of the top 35 innovators in the world under 35 and she was the youngest recipient of Stanford’s Alumni Excellence in Education Award.

 Daneshvar D.H., Yutsis M., Baugh C.M., Pea R.D., Goldman S., Grant G.A., Ghajar J., Sanders L.M., Chen C.L., Tenekedjieva L.T., Gurrapu S., Zafonte R.D., Sorcar P. Evaluating the Effect of Concussion Education Programs on Intent to Report Concussion in High School Football.
 J Athl Train.
 2021 Jan 6.
 Online ahead of print.
 PMID: 33428746

 Strauber B., Sorcar P., Howlett C., Goldman S. Using a picture-embedded method to support acquisition of sight words.
 Learning and Instruction.
 Volume 65, February 2020.